Search programs

 This can be a significant barrier to success because only a portion of college students with a learning disability are getting the accommodations they need.
 Reasons why students don’t disclose they have a learning disability include:

-Another potential reason students with a learning disability may not seek accommodations could be due to the fact that their individualized education plans (IEPs) do not transfer from high school to college.
+Another potential reason students with a learning disability may not seek accommodations could be because their individualized education plans (IEPs) do not transfer from high school to college.
 This puts the impetus of petitioning for accommodations solely on the student’s plate.

 However, you may be able to transfer some of the accommodations written into your IEP through the Disabled Student Programs & Services (DSPS) office or equivalent department at your college.
-DSPS will review your IEP and see what accommodations are available at the college level that may be beneficial to the student.
+DSPS will review your IEP and see what accommodations are available at the college level that may benefit the student.

 Students may also be able to transfer accommodations from a 504 plan to college.
-But you should keep in mind that colleges are not obligated to transfer all of the accommodations that were included in an IEP or 504 plan.
+But you should remember that colleges are not obligated to transfer all of the accommodations included in an IEP or 504 plan.
 DSPS offices differ from college to college — some colleges offer excellent support, while others do not.

 Also, you may want to modify the accommodations of your high school IEP to ensure that you have access to the best system of support during college.
 While each campus has different protocols in place for accommodating students, typically you’ll find these common accommodations: